 “Drawing the Line: Writing, Plowing, and (Agri)cultural Techniques,” Modern Language Association: Annual Convention, Toronto, CA, January 7–10, 2021.

-My chapter, “What was Time Axis Manipulation?” will appear in Friedrich Kittler: Neue Lektüren, edited by Jens Schröter and Till A. Heilmann (Berlin: Springer, 2021).
+My chapter, “What was Time Axis Manipulation?” appeared in Friedrich Kittler: Neue Lektüren, edited by Jens Schröter and Till A. Heilmann (Berlin: Springer, 2022).

-My article on slow motion, “Zeitlupe: Cinematic Technique and Literary Form in the Weimar Republic,” will appear in the German Studies Review 44.3 (2021): 469–488.
+My article on slow motion, “Zeitlupe: Cinematic Technique and Literary Form in the Weimar Republic,” was published in the German Studies Review 44.3 (2021): 469–488.

 My essay, “Cinema Panopticum: Wax, Work, Waxworks,” appeared in ReFocus: The Films of Paul Leni (Spring 2021), edited by Martin Norden and Erica Tortolani.